Somerset v Kent in one-day cricket – from the 1967 Gillette Cup Final to the 1983 NatWest Trophy Final

 Then came 1976.
 Somerset came second in the John Player League, one of five teams to finish with precisely the same playing record, namely: P 16 W 10 L 6 Pts 40.
 Kent, again heading Somerset, came first on run rate.
 Coming second on a tie-breaker rather than points is not just a recent experience for Somerset.
 1976 was the year the trophy was lodged in a helicopter to be flown to the ground with the team which eventually won it.
 Somerset’s final match was against Glamorgan.

-Somerset reached the last ball of the final match, against Glamorgan, with Graham Burgess on 46 not out and needing four runs to win, or three to tie to take the trophy.
+Somerset reached the last ball of that final match with Graham Burgess on 46 not out and needing four runs to win, or three to tie to take the trophy.
 Burgess managed two and Somerset lost by one run.
-Colin Dredge was at the other end.
+A young Colin Dredge was at the other end.
 I watched, on the interminable edge of the seat which Somerset supporters perpetually occupy, again on a black and white television set in Lincolnshire, the land of my third exile.

 Dredge hesitated at the start of the second run and again at the start of the third.
 He was run out short of that third run and Somerset had failed to win their first title by a few short feet.
 Those two hesitations are etched onto my retina.
 I wonder to this day if, without them, enough pressure might have been put on the fielder for Dredge to have got home.
 One of the myriad pointless ‘ifs’ of cricket that linger in perpetuity.
 Kent had edged Somerset by 0.142 runs per over, the tie-breaker in those less complicated days.